Twins vs. Cardinals Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has 62 hits with 16 doubles, a triple, 17 home runs, 35 walks and 42 RBI.
-He's also stolen nine bases.
+- Byron Buxton has recorded 63 hits with 17 doubles, a triple, 17 home runs and 35 walks.
+He has driven in 42 runs with nine stolen bases.

-- Buxton enters this game looking to extend his four-game hit streak.
-During his last five outings he is batting .375 with four doubles, two walks and two RBI.
+- Buxton heads into this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games